Fillan of Pittenweem: St Fillan's Cave

-St Fillan's Cave, situated in Cove Wynd, Pittenweem has long been associated with Fillan.
-The cave has flat rocks that are presumed to have been used as beds and a small spring of "holy water" at its rear and a well.
-The cave was a stopping off point for pilgrims on their way to St Andrews or St. Ethernan's shrine on the Isle of May.
+St Fillan's Cave, situated in Cove Wynd, Pittenweem, has long been associated with Fillan.
+The cave has flat rocks that are presumed to have been used as beds, a small spring of "holy water" at its rear, and a well.
+The cave was a stopping off point for pilgrims on their way to St Andrews or the Ethernan shrine on the Isle of May.